awaissajidror/awaissajidror/README.md

 ## ⚡ Fun fact

-* Love cameras and video edits
+* ❤️ to make Vlogs
 * Love to explore nature
 * Love to read books
 * Love to travel